-Being a Great Peer Reviewer
+Being a Good Peer Reviewer

 Great peer reviewers combine academic knowledge, strong communication, and a desire to do good work.